skrub-data/skrub/doc/end_to_end_pipeline.rst

 data-specific encoders to the different columns.
 It makes reasonable heuristic choices that are not necessarily optimal since it is not aware of the learner used for the machine learning task).
 However, it already provides a typically very good baseline.

+The :class:`TableVectorizer` handles the following type of data:

+- numerical data represented with the data types `bool`, `int`, and `float`;
+- categorical data represented with the data types `str` or categorical (e.g.
+  :obj:`pandas.CategoricalDtype` or :obj:`polars.Categorical`);
+- date and time data represented by datetime data type (e.g.
+  :obj:`numpy.datetime64`, :obj:`pandas.DatetimeTZDtype`, :obj:`polars.Datetime`).

+The categorical data are subdivided into group: features containing a high-cardinality of categories and features containing a low-cardinality.
+The high- versus low-cardinality is defined by looking at the number of unique values in a given feature and whether it is larger or not to the parameter `cardinality_threshold`.

+The previous type of data are handled with the following processing:

+- when set to `"passthrough"`, the input features are forwarded without any transformation as output;
+- when set to `"drop"`, the input features are dropped and no values are sent as output;